Return Home

 5-pole motors are smoother, especially at low speeds, and tend to generate less noise than their 3-pole counterparts.
 Although a new 5-pole motor should outperform a 3-pole motor at full throttle, the best thing about the 5-pole motors is their low-speed performance.
 Example: I was able to get my 88431 (which came with a 5-pole motor) to move so slowly that it took 4 full seconds to move between two ties on Marklin track - that's about 0.9 mm/sec, or a scale speed of 0.71 kph (0.44 mph)!
 For many of my engines, that's enough of a reason to upgrade.

 I've recently retrofitted my Orient Express, my Mikado (see below), my 8856 Crocodile, and my 8816 railbus, all with superb results.
-The Crocodile now tears around my track, and since it's articulated design gives it terrific power pickup, it instantly has become one of my best running engines.
+The Crocodile, which previously limped around my track, is now smooth and fast; and since its articulated design gives it terrific power pickup, it instantly has become one of my best running engines.

 If some of your engines aren't running as well as they should, this is an easy, low-cost way to get a big performance gain.
 If, however, low-speed performance isn't that important to you, and your current locomotive(s) seem to be running well, then you might as well save your money for new rolling stock instead.